Last Update: 10/04/2021

 - Powered USB Hub – I initially had problems connecting the OTG port (far right USB port) on the ALP to my PC.
 I was informed that I should use a powered USB hub, so tried an Amazon Basic hub that I had available and still had issues.
-It was then recommended that I try a specific powered USB Hub, this Powered USB Hub (on Amazon) and it fixed the OTG issues I was having.
-I highly recommend this hub to connect the OTG port on the ALP to your PC.
+This is what was recommended Powered USB Hub atolla Aluminum 5-Port USB 3.0 Hub (I can confirm this hub worked on my Dell PC with FX3, VPX and Future Pinball).
+A previously recommended hub is now unavailable (

 - HDMI Cables (x1 for PC→ALP, the other for PC→VIBS) – 6-10 feet in length (choose the length ideal for your setup).

 - VIBS Board – The VIBS board is currently available on the AtGames product page here.